lnx-search/rewrk/README.md

 OPTIONS:
-    -c, --connections <connections>    Set the amount of concurrent e.g. '-c 512' [default: 1] -d, --duration <duration>          Set the duration of the benchmark in seconds.
+    -c, --connections <connections>    Set the amount of concurrent e.g. '-c 512' [default: 1] -d, --duration <duration>          Set the duration of the benchmark, e.g. "14d 11h 6m 5s".
     -h, --host <host>                  Set the host to bench e.g. '-h http://127.0.0.1:5050' -p, --protocol <protocol>          Set the client to use http2 only. (default is http/1) e.g. '-protocol 1' [default: 1]